Tony Hawk's Pro Skater 5: Legacy

 It was named the "Worst Video Game of 2015" by Entertainment Weekly.
 Polygon named Tony Hawk's Pro Skater 5 one of the worst games of 2015, writing that it was "so broken, so garish and so grim that reformed Tony Hawk lovers rue the day they first laid eyes on the franchise.
 Sometimes, it's better to leave what's past in the past".
 Similarly, GameSpot included the game in its "Worst Reviewed Games of 2015" list, noting that "within THPS5 lies a basic skating game that's difficult to enjoy, because you have to jump over numerous hoops and ignore a plethora of obvious issues to find the smallest amount of fun".
 Following the disastrous release of Pro Skater 5, developer Robomodo went out of business eleven months after the game's release, while Hawk's licensing deal with Activision was not renewed.
+In 2019, the game was named one of the worst video game sequels of the decade by GameRant.

 With the release of Tony Hawk's Pro Skater 1 + 2, a remaster of the original Tony Hawk's Pro Skater and its first sequel in 2020, several critics pointed out the stark contrast in quality, with IGN noting it was "difficult to believe that they share even a shred of DNA".
+Also, reviewers pointed out that the 2013 fan-made Tony Hawk's Underground 2 mod THUG Pro offered a more enjoyable and affordable Pro Skater experience.